Negligence Lawyer in NYC

 New York Personal Injury And Negligence

 In the United States, claims of negligence are made under the category of personal injury.
-In a personal injury claim, there are three key elements which must be show in order to prove negligence on the part of the defendant.
+In a personal injury claim, there are three key elements that must be shown in order to prove negligence on the part of the defendant.
 The first element is the duty of care.
 This involves proving that the defendant owed a duty of care and demonstrating what the nature of that duty was.
 The duty of an employer would differ, for instance, from that of a product manufacturer.

 Once the duty of care has been established, showing that the defendant owed it to the plaintiff to act to a certain standard, the plaintiff must then show that the duty was breached.
 A breach of duty means the individual being accused of negligence failed to exercise the established standard of care toward the injured party.
 Using the same example as above of the two drivers, this would mean that the duty of care the one driver owed to follow traffic laws was broken by his or her being distracted by an incoming cellphone call.
 By answering that phone call, in violation of traffic laws against the use of handheld devices, the driver breached his or her duty to exercise a reasonable amount of care while driving.

 Simply proving a breach of duty does not mean the claim of personal injury will be granted.
 The plaintiff must then show the breach was the direct cause of injury to him or her.
-Simply showing that someone failed in a duty does not show they caused the injuries.
+Simply showing that someone failed in duty does not show they caused the injuries.
 The plaintiff must draw a clear line from the breach to the actual injury.
 For example, the injured driver must demonstrate to the judge or jury that when the other driver reached for his ringing cellphone, his vehicle drifted into her lane and caused her to run off of the road and hit the light pole.
 That would be direct causation of injuries and would prove negligence on the part of the defendant.

 Negligence And Damages